 - Make filling.
 Saute onion, garlic, carrots, and celery in olive oil for about 5 minutes.
 Add salt and pepper to taste.
 Remove from pan and set aside.

 - In the same pan, melt butter and add potatoes, chicken stock, and sage.
 Cover and cook for about 15 minutes or until potatoes have softened.
 Season again with salt and pepper.
+Remove from pan and add to vegetables.
+Remove sage.

 - Add white wine, milk, half and half, flour, parsley, thyme, and nutmeg to the mixture.
 Whisk to combine and allow to thicken for 5 minutes.